simonpett/QPC/README.md

 options to extend
-- use WTform on the signup
 - connect to the gov api instead of download a csv
 - use a map for visualizing property, school and bus location - could use arcgis from gov api
 - use a database that has native map support like postgress (postgis) that will speed up distance and mapping quieries
 - support google and other major sso instead of creating users and storing pwd
-- create an admin page to convert user to an admin user, and submission of properties
+- create an admin page, than an existing admin can convert normal user to an admin user
+- extend admin page to allow updated and submission of properties
 - or even better if there are more user types, seperate user and role and use authentication for sign on of a user and authorization system for role of the user (admin, realestate user, public user)
 - implement forgot pwd/reset pwd fucntionality using flask-login extensions, also rememberme functionality